Install OpenStack yourself

 Watch the deployment walkthrough

-- Single machine with 16GB RAM running Ubuntu 16.04 LTS or later
+- Single machine with 16GB RAM running Ubuntu 16.04 LTS or later and at least 40GB of free disk space

 - Approximately one hour to complete the process